PICTURES BY PETER GLANTZ.

 Lyon says that fans of free jazz and classical music will be more familiar

 with the structures of his music.
-"It has to do with the relationships of
+"It has to do with the relationships

 textures rather than intervals between notes. . . .
 It's not necessarily